Everything Immortal for September 25 ...

-The Story of Temple Drake may be a pre-code release, but don’t forget that the film studios still faced some restrictions.
-While the films released between 1930 and mid-1934 certainly pushed boundaries much further than subsequent films released under full enforcement of the Code, it’s not as though pre-code filmmakers could do anything they pleased.
+The Story of Temple Drake may be a pre-Code release, but don’t forget that the film studios still faced some restrictions.
+While the films released between 1930 and mid-1934 certainly pushed boundaries much further than subsequent films released under full enforcement of the Code, it’s not as though pre-Code filmmakers could do anything they pleased.
 Tom Powers and Enrico Bandello still died at the end of The Public Enemy and Little Caesar (both 1931) and so too did other film characters whom it was felt had to pay a price for their misdeeds.

 The Hays Office was not happy when Paramount wanted to adapt William Faulkner’s Santuary in a film.
 Paramount pushed forward.
-Hays’ representatives notified the studio that no film could appear under the Santuary title.
+Hays’s representatives notified the studio that no film could appear under the Santuary title.
 Paramount responded with The Story of a Temple Drake, a title which could hook those already familiar with Faulkner’s book by way of the title character.
 The Hays Office rejected the initial script submitted by Paramount, which sent up red flags for Raft, but production began on January 30, 1933 after a subsequent revision was given the okay by the Hays people.

 Within two weeks the following headline appeared on page one of The Hollywood Reporter: “Raft Will Quit Rather Than Play in Temple Drake.”
 Uh oh.